 If you are buying property in Scotland, the tax you pay is Land and Buildings Transaction Tax (LBTT), not Stamp Duty Land Tax.
-The two taxes share the same broad architecture but the band thresholds, surcharge structure, first-time buyer relief design and return clock all differ.
+That single fact catches buyers and conveyancers out every week, because the two taxes look similar but the band thresholds, the surcharge structure, the first-time buyer relief and the return clock all differ, and a £400,000 home costs you roughly £3,000 more in Scotland than the same price in England.
 LBTT is administered by Revenue Scotland under the Land and Buildings Transaction Tax (Scotland) Act 2013 (LBTT(S)A 2013), with procedural mechanics under the Tax Collection and Management (Scotland) Act 2014.
-The Scottish Budget 2026/27 confirmed that the LBTT residential rate table is unchanged for the year.
-This page walks the rate table, the Scottish devolution context that produced LBTT, and the three positive Scottish-specific structural points that distinguish the regime from both SDLT and Welsh LTT.
+The Scottish Budget 2026/27 confirmed the residential rate table is unchanged for the year, so the figures below are what you will actually pay.

-If your purchase is in England or Northern Ireland, the regime is SDLT under FA 2003: see our SDLT rates and surcharge pillar for that case.
-If your purchase is in Wales, the regime is LTT under LTTA 2017: see our Welsh LTT main rates pillar.
-This page is the Scottish-only counterpart; the cross-jurisdictional comparison table further down lays out the four-nation picture in one place.
+If your purchase is in England or Northern Ireland, the tax is SDLT under FA 2003, set out in our SDLT rates and surcharge guide.
+If your purchase is in Wales, it is LTT under LTTA 2017, covered in our Welsh LTT rates guide.
+What follows is the Scottish position, with a four-nation comparison further down so you can see all of it side by side.

 The Scottish devolution route that produced LBTT